gettext with Autotools Tutorial

 gettext.h main.c Makefile.am

-Question Marks Instead of Non-ASCII Chars when using Gettext in PHP
+Question Marks Instead of Non-ASCII Chars When Using Gettext in PHP

 Vim Macros for Wrapping Strings for Gettext

-I’m working on a website and we decided to localize it using GNU gettext.
-Soon enough I found it tiring to wrap each string manually in _( and ) and also to do it in Smarty (using {t}string{/t}.
-So I decided that I need a macro that will let highlight the string that needs translation and the macro will wrap for me.
+I’m working on a website, and we decided to localize it using GNU gettext.
+Soon enough, I found it tiring to wrap each string manually in _( and ), and also to do it in Smarty (using {t}string{/t}).
+So I decided that I needed a macro that would let me highlight the string that needs translation, and the macro would wrap it for me.

-I ended up writing two macros one for PHP files (but it’s also good for C/C++ etc.) and one for smarty.
+I ended up writing two macros: one for PHP files (but it’s also good for C/C++, etc.) and one for Smarty.

 :vmap tg di_(<ESC>pa)<ESC>